+This post contains affiliate links.
 Have you enjoyed Beach Week here at The Homeschool Scientist?
 I don’t know about you, but it made us really want to figure out a way to get our land-locked selves back to the ocean!

 I loved this week!
-Our kids were really open to studying the ocean and beach even in the summer, because it was so new and different to them.
+Our kids really liked studying the ocean, because it was so new and different to them.
+They were inspired by our trip to the Gulf Shores area of Alabama.
 We don’t find many white sandy beaches or sea shells in the middle of these corn fields!
-Here is just a bit of what we learned from our beach and ocean study.

-What We Learned This Week
+What We Learned At The Beach

 - In The Lab Report, sponsored by Apologia Science, we learned how waves affect the shape and appearance of sandy beaches.